Potential National Hockey League expansion: Saskatoon

-Bill Hunter, the founder of the Edmonton Oilers, had an agreement to purchase the St. Louis Blues (then in a state of abandonment after its previous owner Ralston Purina walked away from the team) and move the team to Saskatoon as the Saskatoon Blues in the 1983–84 NHL season, with Don Cherry provisionally hired to be head coach; however, the NHL (which did not want to leave the St. Louis market) vetoed the sale.
-Faced with the prospects of either having to allow the sale or contract the franchise, the league found an owner (Harry Ornest) willing to keep the team in Missouri and, in an eleventh-hour deal, preserved the Blues in St. Louis, where they remain.
-Saskatoon again bid for a franchise during the league's early 1990s expansion, but the bid was considered a long-shot and was withdrawn before the league made its final decision.
+Saskatoon came close to landing an NHL team in 1983 when Saskatoon native "Wild" Bill Hunter, one of the founders of the World Hockey Association and its Edmonton Oilers, led an investment group that made an agreement to purchase the struggling St. Louis Blues from Ralston Purina, with a plan to relocate the franchise to Saskatchewan in time for the 1983–84 season.
+Hunter secured provincial backing to construct a new NHL-sized arena, thousands of season-ticket deposits, a multi-million dollar sponsorship arrangement with Molson's, and even provisionally hired Don Cherry to coach the team.
+However, most NHL owners, wary of Saskatoon as a market and of Hunter as a key figure in the WHA, were opposed to the move, and the NHL's board of governors vetoed the sale.
+Instead, the league took over the team and eventually sold it to Harry Ornest, who agreed to keep the team in St. Louis.
+Even though the scheme fell apart, Saskatoon went ahead and constructed a new arena, Saskatchewan Place, which opened in 1988.
+Hunter made one more attempt to land a team for Saskatoon, applying for an expansion franchise during the league's 1990s expansion rush.
+Hunter reportedly raised $50 million, but after failing to secure the remaining $20 million he required from the province, withdrew the bid.

-A proposal from Ice Edge Holdings to purchase the Phoenix Coyotes would have moved a portion of the team's home games to Saskatoon in an effort to maintain the team's viability in its main home in Phoenix, similar to the former Bills Toronto Series arrangement in the National Football League; the group, had it bought the team, was ready to go forward and had leased Saskatoon's SaskTel Centre for five home games in the 2009–10 season.
+When the Ice Edge Holdings investment group made a bid to purchase the Phoenix Coyotes in 2009, they planned to move a portion of the team's home games to Saskatoon in an effort to maintain the team's viability in its main home in Phoenix, similar to the former Bills Toronto Series arrangement in the National Football League.
+The group had leased Saskatoon's Credit Union Centre for five home games in the 2009–10 season.
 The group was believed to lack the funds to buy the team outright, but remained in contention as potential minority owner until May 2011, when it pulled out of negotiations.
-Some members of the Ice Edge group later joined the ownership group led by Canadian businessman George Gosbee who ultimately purchased the Coyotes and kept them in Arizona.
+Some members of the Ice Edge group later joined the ownership group led by Canadian businessman George Gosbee, who ultimately purchased the Coyotes and kept them in Arizona.

 On Ice Management, an ownership group backed by auto racer, former Moncton Wildcats owner, and former professional hockey player John Graham, backed a long-shot bid to bring the NHL to Saskatoon.
-The Calgary Flames were scheduled to host the Ottawa Senators in Saskatoon, for a preseason game (sponsored by Graham) in September 2013; that game led to speculation that the city may host the Flames if the team's regular arena, Scotiabank Saddledome, which had been damaged in the 2013 Alberta floods, did not complete its repairs in time for the 2013–14 season.
+The Calgary Flames were scheduled to host the Ottawa Senators in Saskatoon for a preseason game, sponsored by Graham, in September 2013.
+That game led to speculation that the city may host the Flames if the team's regular arena, Scotiabank Saddledome, which had been damaged in the 2013 Alberta floods, did not complete its repairs in time for the 2013–14 season.
 In the end, repairs were completed on a compressed schedule, and the Saddledome reopened in September 2013.
-Although neither Graham nor any other bidder representing Saskatoon placed a bid in the expansion window, the city again hosted a neutral-site preseason game in 2015.
+Although neither Graham nor any other bidder representing Saskatoon placed a bid in the expansion window, the city again hosted neutral-site preseason games in 2015, and 2017.